top of page

 The ruins of the ancient synagogue at Ein Nashut.

-• From the parking lot, go through the green turnstile that has a blue marking.
+• From the parking lot, go through the green turnstile with a blue marking.

-• When you come to a fork in the footpath, take the right fork down to the valley.
+• At the fork in the footpath, take the right fork down to the valley.

 • Cross over Wadi Meshushim on a sort-of wooden bridge.
 Continue ahead and you will soon see the ruins.

-• After viewing the synagogue, look for an olive press in the ruins of a building close to the synagogue.
+• After viewing the synagogue, look for an olive press within the ruins of a nearby building.

 • Return to the parking lot the way you came.